intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 2. Download [Spark 3.1.2](https://archive.apache.org/dist/spark/spark-3.1.2/spark-3.1.2-bin-hadoop2.7.tgz), and setup `SPARK_HOME`.
 3. `export kubernetes_master_url=your_k8s_master` or replace `${kubernetes_master_url}` with your k8s master url in `run_spark_xxx.sh`.
 4. Modify `driver.yaml` and `executor.yaml` for your applications.
+   The sgx environment is mounted by default, You can use device-plugin to set it instead in *.yaml.

 ## Examples